Online Doctoral Program in Educational Leadership (Ed.D.)

 Refine your leadership stance to interact more fully with the communities you serve.
 Imagine the organization in which you work as an organic system that can respond to the needs of the community.

-This program is well-matched for individuals working in:
+The UNE Ed.D. program is well-matched for individuals working in:

 - Private Organizations